ObelusFamily/Anythink-Market-ydra8/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+1. Install Docker
+2. Run Docker
+3. type "docker-compose up" in terminal after switching to the root folder of the project